-For the 33rd Surajkund International Crafts Mela-2019, the state of Maharashtra has been chosen to be the Theme State.
+For the 34th Surajkund International Crafts Mela-2020, the state of Himachal Pradesh has been chosen to be the Theme State.

 - To enliven the visitors’ mood, national and international cultural artistes present day long cultural performances at the open air ‘Chaupal’ within the Mela ground.

 - Watch renowned singers, musicians and poets perform daily at Chaupal from 6.00 pm onwards during the Mela fortnight.

 - A number of competitions for school and college students to be held during the Mela.

 - A separate section is earmarked for amusement and adventure activities ensuring that the Mela offers entertainment for all age groups.

 - To enrich the dining experience of the common man, a VIP enclosure is created where visitors can dine after making a payment.